What is The Cost of a Brow Lift?

-Brow lift procedures performed by our expert team of brow lift surgeons generally last 1 or 2 hours.
+Brow lift procedures performed by our expert team of brow lift surgeons generally last 2 hours.
 This can, of course, vary depending on your specific goals and needs as discussed during your pre-op consultation.

 Am I a Good Candidate for Brow Lift?

 Sometimes a heavy brow and/or deep forehead creases are hereditary.
 Whatever the cause, if you feel less attractive due to downward facial sagging, a brow lift may be the appropriate procedure to restore an uplifted, more youthful appearance.